Ezhaan-git/AI-Mushroom-classification/README.md

 - Integrate geographical data to enhance classification accuracy

 ## **Conclusion**
-The mushroom classification project utilizes deep learning and transfer learning techniques to build an accurate and efficient classification system.
-By leveraging pre-trained models and a comprehensive mushroom dataset, we aim to contribute to the field of mushroom recognition and promote the understanding of mushroom species diversity in different regions.
+The mushroom classification project employs deep learning and transfer learning approaches to develop an accurate and efficient classification system.
+By utilizing pre-trained models alongside a comprehensive mushroom dataset, this work seeks to advance mushroom recognition efforts and enhance the understanding of species diversity across various regions.